telerik/maui-docs/controls/dataform/commit-data.md

 * `CommitChanges`&mdash; Commits all pending changes in the RadDataForm to the underlying business object.
 This method is mostly useful when the `CommitMode` is set to ``Explicit`.
 The method returns `true` if the validation passes, otherwise `false`.

-* `CancelChnages`&mdash;Cancels all pending changes in the RadDataForm and reverts to the original values from the underlying business object.
+* `CancelChanges`&mdash;Cancels all pending changes in the RadDataForm and reverts to the original values from the underlying business object.
 This method is mostly useful when the `CommitMode` property is set `Explicit`.

 ## Commands